-Want a good credit score?
-Know these seven basic moves and you’re guaranteed to have one
+Want to build up to a good credit score?
+Know these seven basic moves and you’re guaranteed to have one.

 Good credit is like money in the bank.

 Even if you never use it, it makes life a lot easier.
 Good credit gets you access to homes, cars, insurance and banking services at the very best rates.

 And if you never borrow a dime, bad credit can haunt you.
 Everyone from landlords to banks and insurance companies to some potential employers run credit checks.